gortonator/bsds-6650/assignments-2022/Assignment-1.md

 </dependency>
 ```

-### Problems with GSON import in .war filr in Intellij
+### Problems with GSON import in .war file in Intellij
 Sometimes there's an issue building the GSON jar file into a servlet, such that when the servlet is deployed it fails because GSON is missing.

 Try adding the gson jar to your project from the [Maven website](https://mvnrepository.com/artifact/com.google.code.gson/gson)